david1707/music_store_scraper/README.md

 - URL

-I'll start adding things to the pipelines, downloading images, more instrument information, etc
+I'll start adding things to the downloading images, etc